-Collection boxes: In addition to cardboard collection boxes, larger containers are available for small WEEE, lamps and batteries in consistent shapes.
+• Collection boxes: In addition to cardboard collection boxes, larger containers are available for small WEEE, lamps and batteries in consistent shapes.
+In 2016, large steel containers for combined WEEE and batteries collection were placed in municipalities nation-wide.

 • Campaigns: ZEOS' LIFE campaign is organised in collaboration with Life+ to promote awareness of WEEE and battery collection.
 The campaign ran from October 2011 to September 2013 and in 2014.
 It is aimed at young people up to 20 years using all media except TV.
 Competitions and educational events are organised for schools.
 A special feature of the campaign is the 'E-Transformer' truck (YouTube) in which recycling of e-waste is explained.
 Schools can book visits of the E-Transformer.
-Another feature increasing the competitive spirit of those participating in the campaign is a map of Slovenia which shows each region's progress in reaching the collection targets for WEEE by way of traffic lights in the form of ZEOS collection containers (here).
+Another feature increasing the competitive spirit of those participating in the campaign is a map of Slovenia which shows each region's progress in reaching the collection targets for WEEE by way of traffic lights in the form of ZEOS collection containers (here) but 2013 is the last year it covers.